 - Used in semiconductor industries in the manufacturing of transistors, rectifiers, and diodes.

-- Used in manufacturing of corrosive resistant mirrors.
+- Indium is also used in manufacturing of corrosive resistant mirrors.